andronin/PowerShell/README.txt

         List files with mask in datacentre datastores
 --- VMWARE_Disk_Usage_R2.ps1
-        Generate vmware datastore Pivot table report of Total Space vs Used vs Provisioned
+        Generate vmware datastore Pivot table report of Total Space vs Used vs Provisioned -Functions
+-- UCSTechSupport.ps1
+        Some automation to get Cisco UCS Techsupport for one or many UCS Domains and or chassis